isblab/prism/README.md

 ```
 $IMP/build/setup_environment.sh python ../../src/color_precision.py -pf precision.txt -i representative_model.pdb -o precision_colored_representative_model.rmf3
 ```
 The output RMF file, `precision_colored_cluster_center_model.rmf3` can be visualized in UCSF Chimera.
-It has a flat hierarchy with each bead named in the format `PROTEIN:COPY NUMBER:RESIDUE`.
+It has a flat hierarchy with each bead named in the format `PROTEIN:RESIDUE`.
 It may be helpful to view this file along with the representative model simultaneously, or hide/select a set of beads from this hierarchy.